abroroo/til/React/How to use Web Worker.md

 # How to use Web Worker in React:

- - First, create a new file for the Web Worker, let's call it worker.js.
+ 1. Create a new file for the Web Worker, let's call it worker.js.
 This file will contain the logic that you want to run in a separate thread:
 ```javascript
   // worker.js
 self.addEventListener('message', (event) => {